HUL partners with NGOs to implement health and hygiene, water conservation and livelihoods initiatives in rural areas around its factories.

 Some of the key highlights of the initiatives under ‘Prabhat’ programme are:

 These initiatives aim to address the nationwide shortage of employable workforce and support Government’s mission towards a ‘Skilled India’.
-For the same, HUL has set up Prabhat Livelihood Skill Development centers where participants are taught vocational skills like retail sales, beauty, electrician, tailoring, etc.and are then linked to employment opportunities.
+For the same, HUL has set up Prabhat Livelihood Skill Development centres where participants are taught vocational skills like retail sales, beauty, electrician, tailoring, etc. and are then linked to employment opportunities.
 All Prabhat Livelihood implementation partners are empanelled with National Skill Development Corporation, under the Ministry of Skill Development & Entrepreneurship.

 Through Prabhat, we help to create capacities to conserve water through HUL’s not-for-profit organisation Hindustan Unilever Foundation with the help of our on-ground NGO partners and community participation around our manufacturing locations.